Devkelly-dot/simplefit_api_github/README.md

         "cardio": "<cardio 1 descriptive string>, <cardio 2 descriptive string>, ..."
     }

+#### View Logs

+Used to view all of the logged in user's logs

+    Authorization Required
+    GET dayplan/logs/

+On success returns a list of the user's logs

 #### Create Lift, Cardio, Food

 Used to add a food, cardio, or lift object to a specific Dayplan